naubiomech/TeensyNanoExoCode/README.md

 This code is for the CAN based motors on boards where the nano handles low frequency sampling (eg. battery voltage), and Bluetooth communication; and the teensy handles high frequency sampling and controls.
 Check out the [Documentation Folder](/Documentation) for details.

+All changes to main require a pull request to be reviewed by one other person.
+Please follow the Github Flow Branch Strategy, detailed [here](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-branch-strategy).